isomerpages/govtech-corp/_persona-entry-pages/For Citizens.md

 <p>3.
 Collaborative - What we want to do in GovTech is to leverage on the
 resources that are already available Click <u>here</u> to find out more about GovTech.
 (Link to Who We Are page)</p>
-<p><u>Hear from our GovTechies </u>- Want to know more about life at GovTech
-and how our teams develop products?
-Check out some of the stories below featuring our very own GovTechies!</p>
+<h3>Want to know more about life at GovTech and how our teams develop products?
+Check out some of the stories below featuring our very own GovTechies!</h3>
-<p>- List of featured articles (Zig-Zag / 2-column component):</p>
 <p>1. <a href="https://www.tech.gov.sg/media/technews/international-womens-day-2023" class="waffle-rich-text-link" rel="noopener noreferrer nofollow" target="_blank"><u>International Woman’s day: GovTechies talk about switching to tech careers</u></a>
 </p>
 <p>2. <a href="https://www.tech.gov.sg/media/technews/a-day-in-the-life-of-a-data-scientist-in-tap" class="waffle-rich-text-link" rel="noopener noreferrer nofollow" target="_blank"><u>A day in the life of a data scientist in the Technology Associate Programme</u></a>